benbrunyee/fulcrum-export-import/notes.md

 "treatment_types" does not go with "treatment_types", it actually pairs with "visit_type_japanese_knotweed_other" /

 - TODO: Populate the data from the "Survey" app via the link, check Sheets

+## Existing SV

+- A lot of survey record links are missing (the ID they are linked to do not point to any existing record meaning they have probably been deleted)